-A court-connected referral for dispute resolution services can only be made to programs that have been approved.
-A program is approved by the Chief Justice of the Trial Court Department where the program wants to provide services.
-All programs currently approved to provide court-connected alternative dispute resolution services in the Trial Court must reapply, and any new programs that want to provide court-connected dispute resolution services must apply for approval.
+The court will only refer to dispute resolution services that have been approved.
+Programs are approved by the Chief Justice of the Trial Court Department where the program wants to provide services.
+All programs that are currently approved to provide court-connected ADR services must reapply, and any new programs that want to provide court-connected ADR services have to apply for approval.

 Definitions for eligible ADR programs